-- 13.1 The following persons are not subject to the local connection qualification criterion but in order to qualify must meet the other qualification criterion listed within the HHC Framework: - (a) those who are currently serving in the regular forces or who were serving in the regular forces at any time within five years preceding the date of their application for an allocation of social housing under Part 6 of the 1996 Act; - (b) has recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner where - - (i) the spouse or civil partner has served in the regular forces; and - (ii) their death was attributable (wholly or partly) to that service; or - (c) is serving or has served in the reserve forces and who is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to that service. - 13.2 Consideration will be given to applications from spouses and civil partners who are required to leave accommodation provided by the Ministry of Defence following a breakdown in their relationship with their Service spouse or partner in cases where ordinarily they may not have a qualifying local connection to the Council area they are applying to.
+- 13.1 The following persons are not subject to the local connection qualification criterion but in order to qualify must meet the other qualification criterion listed within the HHC Framework: - (a) those who are currently serving in the regular forces or who previously served in the regular forces at any time; - (b) has recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner where - - (i) the spouse or civil partner has served in the regular forces; and - (ii) their death was attributable (wholly or partly) to that service; or - (c) is serving or has served in the reserve forces and who is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to that service. - 13.2 Consideration will be given to applications from spouses and civil partners who are required to leave accommodation provided by the Ministry of Defence following a breakdown in their relationship with their Service spouse or partner in cases where ordinarily they may not have a qualifying local connection to the Council area they are applying to.